t4d-gmbh/Weekend-Out/README_solutions.md

 ```

 Before you continue, think about the following questions:
-- What is the purpose of the `git pull` command?
+- _Q.8._ What is the purpose of the `git pull` command?
+---
-Solution: The `git pull` command fetches changes from the remote repository and merges them into the current branch.
+> **Solution Q.8**: The `git pull` command fetches changes from the remote repository and merges them into the current branch.
 It is a combination of `git fetch` and `git merge`.
+---

-- What is the difference between `git pull` and `git fetch`?
+- _Q.9._ What is the difference between `git pull` and `git fetch`?
+---
-Solution: `git pull` fetches changes from the remote repository and merges them into the current branch.
+> **Solution Q.9**: `git pull` fetches changes from the remote repository and merges them into the current branch.
 It is a combination of `git fetch` and `git merge`.
 On the other hand, `git fetch` only fetches changes from the remote repository without merging them.
 It is useful for checking for updates without affecting your local branch.
+---

-- What would happen if you tried to push changes to a branch that has new commits on the remote repository?
+- _Q.10._ What would happen if you tried to push changes to a branch that has new commits on the remote repository?
 Try it out!
+---
-Solution: If you try to push changes to a branch that has new commits on the remote repository, Git will reject the push and ask you to pull (= fetch + merge) the changes first.
+> **Solution Q.10**: If you try to push changes to a branch that has new commits on the remote repository, Git will reject the push and ask you to pull (= fetch + merge) the changes first.
 This is because the remote branch has new commits that are not in your local branch, and Git wants you to first locally merge the remote with your local changes before pushing you local changes to the remote (remember: the goal is to always keep a healthy reference).
+---

-- What is the difference between `git pull origin main` and `git pull`?
+- _Q.11._ What is the difference between `git pull origin main` and `git pull`?
+---
-Solution: `git pull origin main` fetches changes from the remote repository (origin) and merges them into the current branch (main).
+> **Solution Q.11**: `git pull origin main` fetches changes from the remote repository (origin) and merges them into the current branch (main).
 It is useful when you want to pull changes from a specific branch on the remote repository.
 On the other hand, `git pull` fetches changes from the remote repository and merges them into the current branch.
 It is a shorthand for `git pull origin <current-branch>`.
+---

 Merge the `feature/blankets` branch into the main branch.